History and exam

 prosopagnosia

-Failure to recognize familiar faces.
+Failure to recognise familiar faces.

 autoprosopagnosia